rocketmlhq/rmldnn/docs/src/configuration.rst

   :width: 600
   :alt: slicer_padding.png

-**HDF5 output writing**
+**HDF5 slice assembly**

 The predictions obtained by running inferences on the slices can be assembled back into a multidimensional array and saved to disk as an HDF5 file.
 Each slice set will result in one dataset in the HDF5 data-structure.
-In order to enable HDF5 writing, set the following:
+In order to enable HDF5 slice assembly, set the following:

 .. code-block:: bash